 After solving the 2-D axisymmetric flow profile, particles were injected upstream of the critical orifice into the gas flow field, and their trajectories were calculated.
-On the basis of their low concentration, particle/particle interactions were considered negligible and the potential influence of the particles on the gas flow was neglected.
+On the basis of their low concentration, particle-particle interactions were considered negligible and the potential influence of the particles on the gas flow was neglected.
 To obtain meaningful statistics, a total of 250 particle trajectories were calculated for each particle size, with all of the particles entering at the same axial position.
 Since the flow solution is axisymmetric and the flow profile at the injection site is not uniform, the inlet radial distribution of particles f(r) was taken to be proportional to the local fluid velocity (Poiseuille flow) times the radius r, or where r (m) is the radial position of the particle and R (m) is the radius of the tube.
-This inlet distribution accounts for the non-uniform fluid velocity profile as well as particles entering at different angular positions at a given radius.
-Particle drag forces and Brownian motion were calculated using the slip model proposed by Liu et al. (2007).
-Brownian motion in the lens system decreases the transmission of particles < 100 nm in diameter, due to impaction loss in the inlet and lens and due to broadening of the particle beam at the lens exit.
-Calculation of particle trajectories extended into the vacuum chamber for 5 mm; calculations indicated that drag forces and Brownian effects were negligible after the first 5 mm downstream of the exit nozzle.
-The axial and radial velocities at 5 mm were then used to calculate the trajectory of the particles towards the target.
-The lens transmission efficiency as a function of particle diameter, $E_1(d_n)$, between 30 nm and 20 μm was calculated as the fraction of particles that pass through the lens system and impact the target, in this case representing the AMS vaporizer (3.8 mm diameter) located 350 mm from the lens exit (see Fig. 1).
-Spherical particles with unit density were used for the calculations.
+This radial position distribution accounts for the non-uniform fluid velocity profile as well as particles entering at different angular positions at a given radius.
+Particle drag forces and Brownian motion were calculated using the slip model proposed by Liu e al. (2007).
+Brownian motion in the lens system decreases the transmission of particles less than 100 nm in diameter, due to impaction loss in the lens system and due to broadening of the particle beam at the lens exit.

-$$f(r) \sim r \left[1 - \left(\frac{r}{R} \right)^2 \right] \tag{2}$$
+$$f(r) \sim r \left[1 - \left(\frac{r}{R}\right)^2 \right],\tag{2}$$